 Change is coming to the world of insurance.
 Learning that lesson requires looking at the insurance products and services that thrived during the pandemic.

 If the world wasn’t digital-first before 2020, it is now.
 Consumers embraced technology solutions and digital channels to solve everyday problems while confined to their homes.
 Need to connect with co-workers?
 We have Zoom.
 Hungry?
 Grubhub and Doordash to the rescue.
 Bored?
 Netflix, Amazon, Hulu, and a host of other streaming services have you covered.

-These companies were born in digital and were able to shift quickly to meet consumer needs.
-They created new products and updated solutions quickly when problems arose or consumers complained.
+These companies were born in the digital age and were able to shift quickly to meet previous consumer needs as well as to attract new customers.
+They created new products and updated solutions quickly when problems arose, or consumers complained.